emanuelefaja/guide2life/start/books.md

 - “Thinking, Fast and Slow" by Daniel Kahneman
 - “Predictably Irrational" by Dan Ariely
 - “How to Win Friends and Influence People" by Dale Carnegie
+- "Man's Search for Meaning" by Viktor E. Frankl
+- "Flow: The Psychology of Optimal Experience" by Mihaly Csikszentmihalyi